Removal from the Allied Irish Bank and other lender panels: Why they do it and how to get reinstated

 • Your practice no longer meets the criteria to remain on the Allied Irish Bank conveyancing panel

-• Missing deadline to reapply to remain on the Allied Irish Bank convincing panel
+• Missing deadline to reapply to be on the Allied Irish Bank convincing panel

 Answers to Frequently asked questions concerning Allied Irish Bank panel reinstatement

-• Does my practice need to apply annually to be reinstated on the Allied Irish Bank conveyancing panel?
+• Does the COLP in my firm need to sign the reinstatement application to the Allied Irish Bank panel ?

 • Do any avenues remain open if our reinstatement panel application with Allied Irish Bank is turned down?